 A Reporting Culture Is a Just Culture

-Workers’ participation in aviation safety programs comes down to one word: reporting.
+Workers’ participation in aviation safety management systems (SMS) comes down to one word: reporting.

 When workers are reporting, it demonstrates three things:

-- That they trust the SMS program that is in place
+- That they trust the SMS that is in place

 - Cultivation of Just Culture in the workplace